You may schedule a career counseling appointment on Symplicity or by calling us at 512-232-1150.

 Assistant Director for Communications

 Deb markets the CSO's services and programs to students, alumni, and employers.
-She oversees content management for the CSO website; designs and co-edits all CSO marketing materials and publications; and handles requests for class lists and various data points.
-She publishes CSO Law Mail; maintains the CSO Canvas site; manages the CSO Twitter account (@UTLawCSO), CSO Blog, and Texas Law Alumni-Student Connections group on LinkedIn; and supervises the student-based Action Committee for Career Services.
-Deb handles all marketing and logistics for the annual Texas Law Professional Development Institute.
+She serves as content manager for the CSO website and Canvas site; designs and co-edits all CSO marketing materials and publications; and handles requests for class lists and various data points.
+She publishes CSO Law Mail; manages the CSO Twitter account (@UTLawCSO), CSO Blog, and Texas Law Alumni-Student Connections group on LinkedIn; and supervises the student-based Action Committee for Career Services.
+Deb also handles marketing and logistics for the annual Texas Law Professional Development Institute.
 A native of Fort Worth, Deb received her B.A. in Sociology from The University of Texas at Austin.
-She previously worked for the Texas Music Office and Texas Film Commission serving under Governors Ann Richards and George W. Bush.
+She previously worked for the Texas Music Office and Texas Film Commission in the Office of the Governor.

 On-Campus Interviews Coordinator